BOOKING CONDITIONS

 5.5 If you have paid accommodation supplements and the number of people in your accommodation changes you may have to pay extra.

-5.6 Any changes to your departure date, airport, transportation, destination, accommodation or length of travel must apply to all members of your booking.
+5.6 Any changes to your dates of travel, airport, transportation, destination, accommodation or length of travel must apply to all members of your booking.

-5.7 The airline and/or rail operator may not allow name changes prior to departure or after the flight ticket has been issued.
-If you wish to make a name change and this is not permitted by your airline, it will be necessary to cancel your flight, lose the money paid in respect of that flight and pay the full cost of another flight, which may not be the same flight or at the same cost as the one you have cancelled.
+5.7 If you wish to make a name change to a booking including a flight and/or rail journey booked through AmaWaterways, and such change is not permitted by the airline/rail operator, it may be necessary to cancel your ticket for all guests and pay the full cost of another ticket, which may not be aboard the same service or at the same cost.

 6 If You Cancel Your Booking